Republished August 2022 (version 9)

 - projects that are under construction;

 - all refusals subject to appeal procedures not yet determined;

-- projects on the National Infrastructure’s programme of projects); and
+- projects on the Planning Inspectorate’s National Infrastructure Programme of Projects; and

 - projects identified in the relevant development plan (and emerging development plans – with appropriate weight being given as they move closer to adoption) recognising that much information on any relevant proposals will be limited and the degree of uncertainty which may be present.

 3.13 The Applicant should also consider future European site designations or amendments to qualifying features that may be affected by the Proposed Development.
 These are ones which, once consultation has been initiated, would be considered a European site under policy.
 The Planning Inspectorate encourages early engagement and discussion with ANCB to agree the approach and the relevant sites and qualifying features.
 In so doing, Applicants should make clear in their reports, the current status of such European sites and qualifying features.

 3.14 The general approach taken to HRA throughout preparation of the DCO application should be iterative to ensure that a robust screening for LSE is carried out.
 Consultation on LSE should develop throughout the pre-application stage and as the likely outcomes of the process emerge.
 However, to avoid confusion, a single final version of the Stage 1 screening information should be submitted.